2.3. MATLAB Scripts

 2.3.3.
 Comments

-The first contiguous block of comments is reserved for help information which is displayed when you use the help or doc commands.
-Comments after the first blank line are not treated as part of the help.
+The first contiguous block of comments after a function declaration ( MATLAB Functions) is reserved for help information displayed when you use the help or doc commands.
+Comments after the first blank line are not part of the help documentation.